LuisThanone/LuisThanone/README.md

 - 👋 Hi, I’m @LuisThanone
-- 👀 I’m interested in Front-End, Basically HTML, CSS, JS, JQuery, Bootstrap and others
+- 👀 I’m interested in Front-End, Basically HTML, CSS, JS, JQuery, Bootstrap and others.
-- 🌱 I’m currently learning Back-End such as, mySQL, postrgeSQL, vue.js and stuff
+- 🌱 I’m currently learning Back-End and other Front-End.
-- 💞️ I’m looking to collaborate on Web Dev as Front-End
+- 💞️ I’m looking to collaborate on Web Dev as Front-End technologies.
-- 📫 How to reach me twitter: @ThanoneO
+- 📫 How to reach me twitter: @ThanoneO or my e-mail thanonekhazix@outlook.com

 <!---
 LuisThanone/LuisThanone is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.